Lebanon:Operations of the Islamic Resistance on Saturday, Fe...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 12:40 p.m. the “Biranit” Barracks with rocket artillery.
+- The Islamic Resistance fighters targeted at 1:00 p.m. the "Biranit" Barracks with a Falaq-1 rocket, scoring direct hits.

-- The Islamic Resistance fighters seized an “Israeli” Skylark drone, which was in good technical condition.

-- The Islamic Resistance fighters targeted at 3:05 p.m. the “Jal Al-Allam” Site with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted at 2:00 p.m. the “Ruwaisat Al-Alam” Site in the occupied Lebanese Shebaa Farms with rocket artillery, scoring direct hits.

-- And in response to “Israeli” attacks on southern villages and civilian homes, the Islamic Resistance fighters targeted at 5:45 p.m. a building in which “Israeli” troops were stationed in the “Al-Manara” settlement with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 2:45 p.m. a gathering of “Israeli” troops in the vicinity of the “Dhayra” Site with rocket artillery, scoring direct hits.

-- And in response to “Israeli” attacks on southern villages and civilian homes, the Islamic Resistance fighters targeted for the second time at 6:15 p.m. the “Israeli” occupations forces’ artillery bunkers in “Dishon” settlement with Katyusha rockets.

-- The Islamic Resistance fighters targeted at 5:45 p.m. the “Soldier House” facility in “Kiryat Shmona” settlement with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 4:40 p.m. the “Ramyah” Site with the appropriate weapons, scoring direct hits.

 Comments